jalibu/MMM-RAIN-MAP/README.md

 - Displays Rainviewer.com radar layers on OpenStreetMap
 - Option to place multiple markers on map
 - Option for multiple, alternating map positions
+- Option to only show in current rainy weather conditions.
+Works only together with [weather](https://github.com/MichMich/MagicMirror/tree/master/modules/default/weather) or [MMM-OpenWeatherForecast](https://github.com/jclarke0000/MMM-OpenWeatherForecast) as dependency.
 - **Important note:** The underlaying RainViewer.com free plan only supports history data.
 This is **no forecast**!

 ### Screenshot